-The main purpose of GOSAT is the observation of greenhouse gases, especially $XCO_2$ and $XCH_4$ .
+The main purpose of GOSAT is the observation of greenhouse gases, especially XCO2 and XCH4.
 The published standard product provides these trace gases only over cloud-free locations that are defined mainly by the TANSO-CAI cloud flag and a simplified cloud flag using the water vapor saturated band to avoid error contamination due to clouds.
-However, the TANSO-CAI cloud flag cannot detect all cloud, especially thinner cirrus cloud, and the current operational cloud flag derived from the water vapor saturated band cannot detect thinner clouds exactly, so a more accurate cloud detection method is required.
+Cloud information from the same instrument is useful for detecting the influence of cloud and retrieving the trace gases more accurately.
+However the TANSO-CAI cloud flag cannot detect all cloud, especially thinner cirrus cloud, and the current operational cloud flag derived from the water vapor saturated band of the TANSO-FTS covers to detect the high-level clouds.